I don't know why. Maybe we did unlock it eventually, but he may never know that we did.

-The customer knows the policy: We technically can't refund the purchase if the server successfully returns the UNLOCKED message or unlocking code.
+The customer knows the policy: We technically can't refund the purchase, according to the StockUnlocks.com refund policy, if the server successfully returns the UNLOCKED message or unlocking code.
 The remote unlocking server says, "It's unlocked, over and out".

 StockUnlocks.com was charged a fee, the customer's been charged and now we're trying to figure out what the heck happened!

 When you come to this site to unlock your device, we want you to leave here, well, with an unlocked device of course.
 We also want you to have the confidence that we're not here just to try to take your money and be done with you.

 No kidding, it truly troubles me when I hear that an unlock didn't work even though the customer has been notified otherwise.
 For many situations, the problem lies with the new network provider that was chosen or even a problem with the cell phone or mobile device itself.

 And, yes, the unlocking server can get a little ahead of itself sometimes.

 We've unlocked our share of devices.
 We have an excellent success rate with regularly returning individuals, retailers, and shops of whom we never hear a peep from.
 But, once in a while ...

 Recently, we had a real disappointment, as mentioned above.
 It wasn't the first and it sure won't be the last.
 We tried everything to assist the gentleman, let's call him "Mike", but nothing worked.